High-definition video: Technical details

 Often, the rate is inferred from the context, usually assumed to be either 50 Hz (Europe) or 60 Hz (USA), except for 1080p, which denotes 1080p24, 1080p25, and 1080p30, but also 1080p50 and 1080p60.

 A frame or field rate can also be specified without a resolution.
 For example, 24p means 24 progressive scan frames per second and 50i means 25 progressive frames per second, consisting of 50 interlaced fields per second.
 Most HDTV systems support some standard resolutions and frame or field rates.
 The most common are noted below.

 High-definition signals require a high-definition television or computer monitor in order to be viewed.
 High-definition video has an aspect ratio of 16:9 (1.78:1).
 The aspect ratio of regular widescreen film shot today is typically 1.85:1 or 2.39:1 (sometimes traditionally quoted at 2.35:1).
 Standard-definition television (SDTV) has a 4:3 (1.33:1) aspect ratio, although in recent years many broadcasters have transmitted programs squeezed horizontally in 16:9 anamorphic format, in hopes that the viewer has a 16:9 set which stretches the image out to normal-looking proportions, or a set which squishes the image vertically to present a letterbox view of the image, again with correct proportions.

 The EU defines HD resolution as 1920 x 1080 pixels or 2 073 600 pixels and UHD resolution as 3840 x 2160 pixels or 8 294 400 pixels.

 Common high-definition video modes

 Ultra high-definition video modes

 Note: 1 Image is either a frame or, in case of interlaced scanning, two fields (EVEN and ODD).

-Also, there are less common but still popular UltraWide resolutions, such as 2560×1080p (1080p UltraWide).
+Also, there are less common but still popular UltraWide resolutions, such as p (1080p UltraWide).

 There is also a WQHD+ option for some of these.